LucianoBestia/mifi_used_data/readme.md

 Then show the use in a graph.
 The url for the status:
 <http://192.168.225.1/cgi-bin/en-jio/mStatus.html>
-The part of the xhtml, that is insteresting:
+The part of the xhtml, that is interesting:

 ```html
 <strong id="pSentPackets">UL:</strong><br>